mrkaleArduinoLib/gbj_appthingsboard/README.md

 <a id="generics"></a>

-## Generic published parameters
+## Generic publishing parameters
-Library provides definition of following generic publish parameter names that are utilized almost in every project.
+Library provides definition of following generic parameter names aimed for publishing to IoT platform that are utilized almost in every project.

 * They all are protected, so accessible only for derived child classes.
 * The definition name of a parameters defines the name of a parameter (attribute or telemetry measure), which is visibile in IoT platform.